emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 * You instantaneously clean or soil an object no larger than 1 cubic foot.
 * You chill, warm, or flavor up to 30cm² of nonliving material for 1 minute.
 * You make a color, a small mark, or a symbol appear on an object or a surface for 1 minute.
-* You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.
+* You create an illusory image that can fit in your hand and that lasts until the end of your next turn.

 If you cast this spell multiple times, you can only have one of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.